 Want to find out more about living in Harlem?
 A coliving home in a neighborhood within this iconic area may be exactly what you’re looking for.
 You can enjoy city living for an attainable price by renting a private room in a beautiful, shared suite within a friendly home.

 Check out the Heritage by Common, just one block away from Central Park!
-Or, if you’d prefer to live a little further from the park, located by the river, Common Clark may be the perfect fit for you.
+Or, if you’d prefer to live a little further from the park, located by the river, Common Hamilton may be the perfect fit for you.
 Explore more coliving homes in Harlem today!